reduxjs/react-redux/docs/api/hooks.md

 }
 ```

-Reminder: when passing a callback using `dispatch` to a child component, you should memoize it with [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback), just like you should memoize any passed callback.
-This avoids unnecessary rendering of child components due to the changed callback reference.
-You can safely pass `[dispatch]` in the dependency array for the `useCallback` call - since `dispatch` won't change, the callback will be reused properly (as it should).
-For example:
+When passing a callback using `dispatch` to a child component, you may sometimes want to memoize it with [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback). _If_ the child component is trying to optimize render behavior using `React.memo()` or similar, this avoids unnecessary rendering of child components due to the changed callback reference.

 ```jsx
 import React, { useCallback } from 'react'